How to Fix a Roof Leak: A Homeowner's Guide

 Water is tricky.
 A drip in your living room ceiling doesn't mean the hole in your roof is directly above it.
 Water can enter through a compromised shingle, travel along a rafter or roof decking, and finally appear dozens of feet away from the actual entry point.
 This is why a quick patch job over the water stain often fails.
 To get it right, you have to trace the leak back to its origin, which requires a careful inspection in the attic and on the roof.
 Rushing this step is the most common reason a "fixed" leak reappears after the next rainstorm.

-Using Low-Quality Materials
+Using Cheap or Incorrect Materials

 When you're dealing with a leak, the temptation to grab the cheapest sealant or a mismatched shingle for a quick fix is strong.
 However, using low-quality or incorrect materials is a recipe for a short-term patch that will likely fail.
 Your roof is constantly exposed to harsh weather, and subpar materials just can't hold up.
 A proper repair requires durable roofing materials that are compatible with your existing roof and designed for longevity.
 Investing in the right components ensures the repair is effective and lasts, preventing you from having to do the same job all over again in a few months.